Tanimishiki/YoutubeConverter/README.md

 ![test](./Assets/screenshot1.png)

 # Installation
-To install choose a winrar file in the [Dist](./Dist/) folder and extract it.
+To install, select a version from below, download it, and extract it, or you can select one from the [Dist](./Dist) folder.

 ### Versions
 - [Latest (1.0.0)](./Dist/1.0.0%20-%20YoutubeConverter.rar)